System Design Space

 Enterprise controls and governance

 The next stage focuses on policy constraints, traceability of agent actions, and controlled autonomy.
-The platform moves toward enterprise scenarios where generation speed must be balanced with auditability and security requirements.
+In enterprise scenarios generation speed stops being the only criterion: auditability and security requirements stand right next to it, and the platform has to hold that balance.

 History: key inflection points